 Even if “project management” is not in your job description, project management skills are essential for a host of different careers.
-After all, whether you’re overseeing the design, construction, and maintenance of a large new commercial building, or planning the annual office retreat for 10 coworkers, you’ll need to know how to budget, schedule, communicate, manage a team, stay organized, troubleshoot, and more.
-In fact, PMI’s most recent Job Growth and Talent Gap Report estimates that employers will need to fill nearly 2.2 million new project-oriented roles each year through 2027.
+Whether you’re overseeing the design, construction, and maintenance of a large new commercial building or planning the annual office retreat for 10 coworkers, you’ll need to know how to budget, schedule, communicate, manage a team, stay organized, troubleshoot, and more.
+PMI’s 2017 Job Growth and Talent Gap Report estimates that employers will need to fill nearly 2.2 million new project-oriented roles each year through 2027.

-Therefore, a training course in project management is something that everyone in the workforce may want to consider.
-It can help you increase efficiency and productivity while boosting morale and keeping costs in check.
-So what exactly is a project management course, and how do you select the right one for you?
+A training course in project management is something that everyone in the workforce may want to consider.
+It can increase your efficiency and productivity while boosting morale and keeping costs in check.
+But what exactly is a project management course, and how do you select the right one for you?

 What does a project management course entail?

-The content and instruction of a project management course will vary based on experience level, but all courses are pretty much guaranteed to focus on:
+The content and instruction of a project management course will vary based on experience level, but all courses are guaranteed to focus on:

 - Planning and defining scope